-- with Group strategic objectives. - Considered changes in the risk profile of the Group and its divisions, and their impact on the business. - Reviewed strategic risks for all divisions, confirming mitigation strategies developed by management.
-Specific focus on fire risk mitigation across the Group. - Reviewed assurance results of the combined assurance model against approved monitoring plans. - Reviewed the Group's sustainability strategy and received updates on: - progress against sustainability targets; and - the status of the implementation of key sustainability projects relating to energy and water conservation. - Evaluated the insurance programme to ensure that all insurable risks were covered where practical. - Key IT focus areas, including cyber security and other digital projects was assessed.
-Key legal matters were reviewed.
+- Reviewed the risk profile to ensure its alignment with Group strategic objectives. - Considered changes in the risk profile of the Group and its business units, and their impact on the business. - Reviewed strategic risks for all divisions, confirming mitigation strategies developed by management, including business continuity planning for grid failure. - Specific focus on safety culture on sites across the Group. - Reviewed assurance results of the combined assurance model against approved monitoring plans. - Reviewed the Group's sustainability strategy and received updates on: - " Progress against sustainability targets; and - " The status of the implementation of key sustainability projects relating to energy and water conservation. - Interacted directly with broker representatives, and evaluated the insurance programme to ensure that all insurable risks were covered where practical. - Key IT focus areas, including cyber security and other digital projects were assessed. - Key legal matters were reviewed.